Ely1su5/First-project/README.md

 A Python application that allows users to draw shapes (lines, rectangles, circles) on images using both voice commands and manual input, with additional features for video recording and screenshot capture.

+---

 ## Features

 - **Shape Drawing**:
   - Lines, rectangles, and circles
-  - Customizable colors (RGB values)
+  - Customizable colors (LAB values)
   - Adjustable thickness or filled shapes
 - **Voice Control**:
   - Voice-activated shape drawing